erwinkramer/synapse-dep-data-flows-func/README.md

    ![alt text](.images/functionapp.png)

-1. Create a `REST` linked service, pointing to your function app (via the `Base URL`), and the Entra ID app registration (via the `Microsoft Entra ID resource`):
+1. Create a `REST` linked service, pointing to your Function App (via the `Base URL`), and the Entra ID app registration (via the `Microsoft Entra ID resource`):

    ![alt text](.images/linked-service.png)

-1. Create a managed private endpoint, pointing to the function app.
-The fqdn must match the Function App domain:
+1. Create a managed private endpoint, pointing to the Function App.
+The `fqdns` must match the Function App domain(s):

    ![alt text](.images/mpe.png)